Sylvain Lesné: University of Minnesota

+Lesné resigned from his tenured position at UMN effective March 1, 2025, after a UMN investigation flagged "data integrity" concerns in other articles he authored.

 Alzheimer's research

-Lesné is the lead author, with Ashe and others as co-authors, on an influential 2006 report published in Nature.
+Lesné is the lead author, with Ashe and others as co-authors, of a controversial 2006 report published in Nature.
 The paper, "A specific amyloid-β protein assembly in the brain impairs memory", suggested the Aβ*56 oligomer (known as amyloid beta star 56 and Abeta*56) as a cause of Alzheimer's disease.
-The 2006 study proposed that Aβ*56 was responsible for the memory deficits that occur in Alzheimer's.
+The study proposed that Aβ*56 was responsible for the memory deficits that occur in Alzheimer's.
 According to the Star Tribune, images from the study showed the Aβ*56 protein growing as mice began to decline and age with dementia.

 Science says it was the fifth-highest cited paper in Alzheimer's research as of early 2022, with approximately 2,300 other articles citing it.
 The Guardian says the paper was "highly influential" and calls it "one of the most cited pieces of Alzheimer's disease research in the last two decades", writing that it has "dominated the field" of research.
 The Atlantic likens publication in Nature to a "career high-water mark", reflecting especially important findings.
 The Daily Telegraph states that the "seminal research paper" led to increased drug research funding worldwide.

-Lesné was listed as of May 13, 2022 at UMN Medical School's Wall of Scholarship recognizing faculty who "must have first or last author credits on a publication that has been cited at least 1,000 times".
+For the paper, Lesné was listed as of May 13, 2022 at UMN Medical School's Wall of Scholarship recognizing faculty who "must have first or last author credits on a publication that has been cited at least 1,000 times".

 Other scientists have not been able to replicate the results specific to Aβ*56 and whether it exists is questioned; several Alzheimer's researchers stated in July 2022 on the website Alzforum that they have long been skeptical of the Aβ*56 findings.
-Frédéric Checler, a lab director at the Institute of Molecular and Cellular Pharmacology in Sophia Antipolis, France told Le Monde in 2022 that the 2006 Nature publication raised suspicions early on, saying: "It is extremely difficult to obtain a pure aggregate protein, and to be certain that its nature remains the same after its purification."
+Frédéric Checler, a lab director at the Institute of Molecular and Cellular Pharmacology in Sophia Antipolis, France, told Le Monde in 2022 that the 2006 Nature publication raised suspicions early on, saying: "It is extremely difficult to obtain a pure aggregate protein, and to be certain that its nature remains the same after its purification."